 Ideas for expanding the generator

-Our holiday card generator is a solid base for building additional features for interacting with a user's webcam.
+#Our holiday card generator is a solid base for building additional features for interacting with a user's webcam.

-If you expand this idea or create something new with what you've learned, tag #12DaysofWeb on Twitter or CodePen to let me know!
-I'd love to share your creations.
+If you expand this idea or create something new with what you've learned, tag #12DaysofWeb

 Additional resources

-Links to the APIs are included where discussed in the tutorial, and I definitely recommend reviewing the full array of options they provide.
+#Links to the APIs are included where discussed in the tutorial, and I definitely recommend reviewing the full array of options they provide.

 Two tutorials I found very useful in researching how to create this generator: